[Solved] Why Is One AirPod Louder Than the Other?

 Clean Out Your AirPods With a Toothpick

-5. Use the lint-free cloth to wipe away any dirt left.
+5. Use the lint-free cloth to wipe away any dirt left, then let the AirPods dry fully before using them again.

 Suck out the wax